 Welcome to the Timebanking Ireland website.
-This website has been setup to help roll Timebanking in Ireland and the Time and Talents platform.
-We are committed to helping anyone across Ireland start their own local Timebanks using the Time & Talents software and to guide them onto the next steps.
+This website has been setup to help roll out Timebanking in Ireland, via the Time and Talents software platform developed by our partners hOurworld.
+We are committed to helping anyone across Ireland start their own local Timebanks and to guide them onto the next steps.

 How Timebanks Work